Trending Topics

 Compression rate is the measurement of how fast CPR is being performed.
 The idea used to be that faster was better.

-Now, however, it is becoming clear that a rate of 100-120 compressions per minute is ideal.
-If compressions are too slow, blood is not being circulated effectively around the body.
-If compressions are too fast, the heart does not have enough time to adequately fill so cardiac output drops off.
+Now, deliver 100-120 compressions per minute.
+If compressions are too slow, blood is not being circulated effectively around the body, especially to the brain and heart.
+If compressions are too fast, the heart does not have enough time to adequately fill between compressions so cardiac output drops off.

 Compression depth